 If you’re planning to be away from home for more than a couple of hours, it can help to pack a healthy snack such as an apple or banana, a protein bar, or a handful of nuts.

-Not only are healthy snacks a good way to keep your blood sugar levels stable and prevent spikes or sudden dips that can leave us feeling tired and shaky, but they can also stop us from buying processed convenience foods when we’re out and about – which are often full of unhealthy fats and sugars.
+Not only are healthy snacks a good way to keep our blood sugar levels stable and prevent spikes or sudden dips that can leave us feeling tired and shaky, but they can also stop us from buying processed convenience foods when we’re out, which are often full of unhealthy fats and sugars.

-Our article, 14 quick and healthy snack ideas, will hopefully get you inspired for what to pack next time you head out.
+Our article, 14 quick and healthy snack ideas, will hopefully inspire what to pack next time you head out.

 4. Add chia seeds to your yoghurt and smoothies

-The reason that chia seeds remain so popular today is that they’re packed full of fibre (which supports healthy digestion) and omega-3 fatty acids (which are particularly good for our eyes, heart, and brain), among other important nutrients.
+Chia seeds remain popular today because they’re packed with fibre (which supports healthy digestion) and omega-3 fatty acids (which are particularly good for our eyes, heart, and brain), among other important nutrients.
 They’re also a healthy source of plant-based protein.

 5. Practise gratitude

-When we’re feeling low or in need of a boost, it can help to take a few moments to reflect on what we’re grateful for – no matter how small these things may seem.
+When we’re feeling low or in need of a boost, it can help to take a moment to reflect on what we’re grateful for – no matter how small these things may seem.

-This could be the food on your table, the sunlight peeking through the curtains in the morning, or access to the internet.
-We can nearly always find something to be grateful for in our day if we just stop and look a little bit closer.
+This could be the food on your table, the sunlight peeking through the curtains, or access to the internet.
+We can nearly always find something to be grateful for if we stop and look a bit closer.

 6. Floss your teeth

-Gum disease is caused by a buildup of plaque on teeth and, even if you brush twice a day, it can still be difficult to clean between teeth and below the gum line without using floss.
-Health experts recommend that we floss at least once a day.
+Gum disease is caused by a buildup of plaque on teeth.
+Even if you brush twice a day, it can still be tricky to clean between teeth and below the gum line without floss.
+Health experts recommend flossing at least once a day.

-You can find out more about how to floss on the NHS website.
+You can find out more about flossing on the NHS website.
 Or for more oral hygiene tips, check out our article here.

 7. Check your posture

 Many of us sit slumped at our desks or on the sofa, or walk hunched over without realising.
-But having good posture is important for overall health because it can improve balance, reduce pain, prevent muscle fatigue, and cause less wear and tear on joints and bones.
+Good posture is important for overall health because it can improve balance, reduce pain, prevent muscle fatigue and strain on joints and bones.

-As well as checking your posture and making a conscious effort to straighten up, you could also try one of these 5 exercises to help improve your posture.
+Alongside checking your posture and making a conscious effort to straighten up, you could also try these 5 exercises to help improve your posture.

 8. Read labels